Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Experimental Validation

 \subsection{Experimental Set-up}

 \textbf{Environment.} We evaluate our method on two types of environments.
 First, we use the hard tabular instance from \cref{cor:compounding_error}, which allows us to precisely characterize compounding errors.
 Second, we evaluate on all 5 tasks from the MuJoCo benchmark \citep{todorov2012mujoco}, a widely adopted continuous control benchmark in IL.
 Each algorithm is evaluated over three independent runs with different random seeds.
-Policy performance is measured using Monte Carlo estimation over 10 rollout trajectories per evaluation. \textbf{Baselines.} We consider three categories of baselines.
-The first one is BC \citep{Pomerleau91bc}.
-For AIL, we consider DAC \citep{Kostrikov19dac} and the state-of-the-art method HyPE \citep{ren2024hybrid}.
-For Q-based methods, we include ValueDICE \citep{Kostrikov20value_dice}, IQ-Learn \citep{garg2021iq-learn}, and the recent LS-IQ method \citep{lsiq2023}.
+Policy performance is measured using Monte Carlo estimation over 10 rollout trajectories per evaluation.